 Leonardo is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Leonardo’s overall crime rate is lower than average for the country.

-Leonardo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Leonardo is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One downside of living in Leonardo, however, is that residents on average have to contend with a long commute, spending on average 36.64 minutes every day commuting to work.
 It is, however, a pedestrian-friendly town.
 Many of its neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.